rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + Click 'DemoALB' -> click on Listener -> click Http80-> Add rule -> name : DemoRule -> next -> add conditions -> rule condition types: path -> path: /error -> confirm ->next => actions-> action types: return fixed response -> response code :404 -> content type: text/plain -> response body : not found custom error -> next
 -> priority : 5 -> next-> create
 + lets test so got lo load balancer tab in the link add \error the result is not found custom error .
 It means its working

+#### For more detail
++ Launching EC2 Instances:

+    + Launched 2 instances.
+    + Assigned existing security group named "launch-wizard-1" to the instances.
+    + Added user data.
+    + Launched instances.

++ Viewing Instances:

+    + Accessed the list of all instances.

++ Renaming the Second Instance:

+    + Renamed the second instance as "my second instance".

++ Accessing Instances via IP Address:

+    + Copied the IPv4 address of both instances.
+    + Observed that the IP address changes for the second instance upon refreshing.

++ Creating Application Load Balancer (ALB):

+    + Navigated to load balancers and created an application load balancer.
+    + Named it "demoALB", configured it as internet-facing with IPv4 address type.
+    + Configured security group named "demo-sg-load-balancer" to allow HTTP traffic into the ALB.
+    + Added inbound rules to allow traffic from anywhere on all types.
+    + Configured listener for HTTP protocol on port 80 and created a target group named "demo-tg-alb".
+    + Registered both instances as targets in the target group.

++ Testing ALB:

+    + Copied the DNS name of the ALB and accessed it in a new tab.
+    + Observed that the DNS name kept changing upon refreshing due to ALB's load balancing functionality.
+    + Checked the target group to ensure both instances are healthy.

++ Adding a Rule to the ALB:

+    + Accessed the ALB settings and navigated to the listener.
+    + Added a new rule named "DemoRule" with condition type as path and path set to "/error".
+    + Configured the action to return a fixed response with a 404 error code and custom error message.
+    + Set the priority to 5 and created the rule.

++ Explanation:

++ By setting up an Application Load Balancer (ALB), incoming traffic can be distributed across multiple EC2 instances, improving availability and fault tolerance.
++ The added rule ("DemoRule") checks for a specific path ("/error") in the incoming requests.
++ If the path matches, the ALB responds with a custom 404 error message, demonstrating how the ALB can handle different types of requests and provide customized responses.
++ Testing the rule by accessing the ALB's URL with the "/error" path confirms that the ALB is correctly configured to return the custom error message when requested.

+#### Lab for NLB